10 Breckenridge Breweries and Happy Hours

 Breweries in Frisco (15 minutes from Breck)

 HighSide Brewing is a newcomer to the valley, opening in May 2018, but it’s already attracted a strong following based on its regular live music and weekly run club.
 Bluegrass, funk, and blues bands regularly fill the taproom on Thursday and Fridays, while you’ll see runners meeting up on Mondays.
+You can expect to spend your Wednesday nights at HighSide's weekly trivia night.
+The brewery currently has 10 beers on tap, (and 6 non alcoholic options), and is always thinking up something new.
+The kitchen also has a fantastic and broad menu, ranging from a variety of flat breads to cheese boards.

 HighSide is located on the west end of Frisco near the Frisco Bay section of Lake Dillon, at the corner of Main Street and Summit Blvd.
 Opening hours are from 11am to 11pm daily.
-Happy hours aren't currently listed, but check back often, and we'll post as soon as they're available.

 If you like strong IPAs and hazy New England IPAs, skip the other breweries and head straight to Outer Range Brewing Co.
 Of the 13 beers on tap, eight are an IPA of some form, and five of these have an ABV above 8%.
+While they have a BYO food policy, (bring your own food), we are sure the beers will fill you up and keep you satisfied.

 If you’re coming to Breck from Denver, you’ll see Outer Range as soon as you turn off I-70 onto Highway 9, which takes you into Breck.
 If you’re hoping to sample a few different breweries, we recommend stopping in here on your way to town (always drinking responsibly and designating a driver, of course), then continuing on to downtown Breckenridge or your vacation rental.